ellamcmorrow/NatureOfCode/02_Vectors/07_random_acceleration/readme.md

  ```

 </br>We implement two new methods:</br>
-Update() which updates the screen every frame.
+The *Update()* method which updates the screen every frame.
 Thus every time the acceleration is changed it makes the object move. </br>
-The checkEdges() function ensures the object doesn't move off the screen.</br>
+The *checkEdges()* method which ensures the object doesn't move off the screen.</br>
 A random number between 0 and 1 is chosen for the acceleration vector. </br>
-If the number is too large the ball is drawn too far up or down the screen because acceleration effects the velocity.</br>
+If the number is too large the ball is drawn too far up or down the screen because </br>
+acceleration effects the velocity.</br>
-This gives a better bouncing effect.
+This gives a better bouncing effect.</br>